Are you suffering from a dry, itchy or inflamed scalp?

 The two main issues surrounding many scalp condition are the flaky unsightly skin that is left on the shoulders and of course the itchy, dry skin that is so difficult to control and relieve.
 We are in most cases able to offer relief from irritation and remove much of the crusty flaky skin.
 In the majority of cases we are able to control or in certain conditions remove (chronic or acute) scalp conditions within a relatively short space of time with limited cost to the patient.
 Please contact our help line to find out about out treatment techniques and what we can do for you.
 In many cases we are able to offer some home care solutions to aid recovery after consultation.

-What at the causes of the Itchy Scalp?
+What at the causes of the inflamed or Itchy Scalp?

 An Itchy scalp may be a symptom of: poor hygiene, inadequate rinsing, Scalp Eczema, Scalp Psoriasis, Dandruff, Seborrhoeic Dermatitis (aka the various forms of Pityriasis - Pityriasis Simplex Capitis, Pityriasis Rotunda, Pityriasis Circinata), Pediculus Capitis & Irritant or allergic reactions.
 Many of which are chronic conditions that may be controlled.
 Some itchy scalp conditions may be removed with treatment.
 Hair loss in some cases may present itself when an itchy scalp is present.
 If the scalp is under stress through disease, the hair follicles may go into a resting state, which fails to produce hairs.
 Once the scalp has been treated the hair growth may return to that of the norm.